Jut three hours north of Bangkok, try these incredible things to do in Khao Yai, Thailand’s whimsical city.

 5) Hike at Khao Yai National Park

 You can’t visit Khao Yai without stepping foot in its very own UNESCO World Heritage site!
-Spanning across 2000 square kilometres, you can take on hiking trails ranging from 1 hour to 5 hours.
-Come chase waterfalls, go bird watching or even spot wild elephants if you’re lucky!
+Spanning across 2000 square kilometres, you can take on hiking trails ranging from one to five hours.
+Come chase waterfalls, go bird watching, or even spot wild elephants if you’re lucky!

-Khao Yai National Park is home to 2 gorgeous waterfalls, Haew Narok and Haew Suwat which can be accessed conveniently by car.
-If you booked a Custom Tour from Klook, ask to be dropped off at the various car parks where it’s an easy 30 minute trek to each point of interest.
+Khao Yai National Park is home to two gorgeous waterfalls, Haew Narok and Haew Suwat, which can be accessed conveniently by car.
+If you book Klook’s Khao Yai tour from Bangkok, ask to be dropped off at the various car parks where it’s an easy 30min trek to each point of interest.

-6) Khao Yai National Park: Spot wild animals on a night Safari tour
+6) Spot wild animals at Khao Yai National Park on a Wildlife and Night Safari tour

-7) Take a refreshing dip in Ban Tha Chang Spring water
+7) Take a refreshing dip in the waters of Ban Tha Chang Spring

 Address: Tambon Mu Si, Amphoe Pak Chong, Chang Wat Nakhon Ratchasima 30130, Thailand